edkempe/Marian/docs/new-testing-guide.md

 # NEW Testing Guide and Strategy

-> **Documentation Role**: This guide is a supporting document for testing all AI components in the Jexi project.
+> **Documentation Role**: This guide is a supporting document for testing all AI components in the Jexi project, with a focus on ensuring the reliability and performance of our AI-driven features.
 See `ai-architecture.md` for the complete documentation hierarchy.

-## Overview
-This document outlines the testing strategy and guidelines for the Jexi project, explaining our approach to testing different AI components and their interactions.
+This document outlines the testing strategy and guidelines for the Jexi project, explaining our approach to testing different AI components, their interactions, and the overall AI ecosystem.

 ## Core Testing Principles

-### 1. Test What Matters
+### 1. Testing Philosophy
-- Focus on critical user paths
-- Test complex AI interactions
-- Cover edge cases and error handling
-- Validate data integrity
+Our testing approach prioritizes reliability and maintainability over theoretical purity.
+While unit tests with mocks are valuable in some contexts, they can be problematic when testing complex API integrations.

-### 2. Test Close to Production
+### 2. Data Model Validation
-- Minimize mocking where possible
-- Use realistic test data
-- Match production configurations
+- All tests must validate against the catalog data model defined in `models/catalog.py`
+- The data model is the single source of truth
-- Test actual AI integrations
+- Test structure follows data model hierarchy:
+  1. Schema conformance tests
+  2. Data integrity tests
+  3. Business logic tests
+  4. Integration tests

-### 3. Test for Maintainability
+### 3. Test Preservation
-- Keep tests simple and focused
+- Existing tests must not be modified without approval
-- Document test rationale
+- Document any proposed changes thoroughly
+- Maintain backward compatibility
-- Make test failures clear
+- Prefer test duplication over removal
-- Update tests with AI behavior changes

-### 4. Test for Reliability
+### 4. Test Coverage Requirements
+- All new features require corresponding tests
-- Avoid flaky tests
+- Integration tests preferred over unit tests
-- Handle async AI operations properly
-- Clean up test data
+- Real API calls used instead of mocks
-- Isolate test environments
+- Document test coverage gaps

 ## Testing Approach